All wood based materials like leaves, twigs, paper and card can be composted and will decompose over time spent steaming in the HOTBIN.

 Corrugated cardboard is highly processed and only 5-10% lignin remains.

 Corrugated cardboard has the advantage of trapped air/air channels.
-Shred or tear up - large sheets will block airflow
+Shred or tear up - large sheets will block airflow - please do not pre-soak, this must be added dry.

 |Medium (weeks) ||Newsprint / Papers, sheets of card |